Nance-Lab/textile/README.md

 1. **Research Lab Specific** (purple, top row): Motivates the greater TEXTILE work within the context of the Disease Directed Engineering Lab.
-2. **Data Science Specific** (green, middle row): The data science fundamentals needed to support the end learning goal
+2. **Data Science Specific** (green, middle row): The data science fundamentals needed to support the end learning goal of image processing and train students on data management for experimentalists.
 3. **Image Processing Specific** (blue, bottom row): The cell segmentation and quantification lessons

+Based on the personal preference and previous experience of the trainee, the three pathways can be followed independently or together.
+Additionally, based on students' previous experience, the curriculum can begin at any point on the linear pathway.
+For example, if the student is familiar with data science but not image processing, they can learn only the image processing specific pathway and skip the data science specific pathway.

 /_module-based_/ Every lesson is a module with three parts:
 1. **pre-module**: A primer to get you thinking about the main lesson